HillSeahWQ/FYP-Automated-Image-Generation/README.md

 2. Energy-Based Guidance: Utilizes approximated time-independent energy functions to steer the denoising process.

-3. Interaction Modeling with context aware Gaussian kernels: Captures dependencies between multiple conditions to generate more realistic images.
+3. Interaction Modeling with context-aware Gaussian kernels: Captures complex and non-linear dependencies between multiple conditions to generate more realistic images.

 4. Pre-Trained Networks for Conditions: Incorporates specialized networks for constraints such as landmarks, face ID, and sketches.